Amber-Pittman/node-test1-guided/LectureNotes.md

     * We've updated the adds test.
 Now update the function to support it.
 While a for loop would work, there is another way.

     * You can pass through an array by using the spread operator.
 That's going to give you all the values/params as an array.
 Now instead of returning A + B, we can use the reduce function with 2 values and then return them and add together A + B and start out with an initial value of zero.

+        * You have to specify an initial value because you have to tell reduce where to start adding from.
+If you specify 10, then it would add all the numbers starting at 10; therefore, skipping 1-9.

+        * If you don't specify anything in reduce, that that's undefined.
+You can't add a number to undefined.

-That's it!
+        * That's it!
 Test pass!

     * Do the same thing with your subtract and multiply function.

+    * If you try to refactor the divide function, things can get tricky because you'll need to check for zero values and things like that.

+    * We've successfully refactored our functions without changing our original tests; without introducing a regression

     ```
     it("adds", () => {